Ap00rv-1/ApoorvSSE/README.md

 2) after installing winrar extract the rar file given.
 3) Find the file Flappy Bird.exe
 4) run it and your game will open.
+5) click on play button to start the game.
+6) use left mouse button or space to make the bird fly.

 The game I've build is the flappy bird.
 I've watched few tutorials to do so.